google/WebFundamentals/src/content/en/updates/2018/01/paintapi.md

 leaving the first declaration in effect.

 ## Use cases
-There’s many use-cases for Paint Worklets, some of them more obvious than others.
+There are many use cases for paint worklets, some of them more obvious than others.
 One of the more obvious ones is using paint worklet to reduce the size of your DOM.
 Oftentimes, elements are added purely to create embellishments using CSS.
-For example, in Material Design Lite the button with the ripple effect contains 2 additional `<span>`s to implement the ripple itself.
+For example, in [Material Design Lite](https://getmdl.io) the button with the ripple effect contains 2 additional `<span>` elements to implement the ripple itself.
 If you have a lot of buttons, this can add up to quite a number of DOM elements and can lead to degraded performance on mobile.
 If you [implement the ripple effect using paint worklet](https://googlechromelabs.github.io/houdini-samples/paint-worklet/ripple/) instead, you end up with 0 additional elements and just one paint worklet.
-Additionally, you will end up with something that is much easier to customize and parameterize.
+Additionally, you have with something that is much easier to customize and parameterize.

-Another upside of using paint worklet  is that — in most scenarios — a solution using paint worklet is very small in terms of bytes.
+Another upside of using paint worklet is that — in most scenarios — a solution using paint worklet is small in terms of bytes.
 Of course, there is a
-trade-off: Your paint code will run whenever the canvas’ size or any of the parameters change.
+trade-off: your paint code will run whenever the canvas’s size or any of the parameters change.
 So if your code is complex and takes long it might introduce jank.
-Chrome is working on moving Paint Worklets off the main thread so that even long-running paint worklets don’t affect the responsiveness of the main thread.
+Chrome is working on moving paint worklets off the main thread so that even long-running paint worklets don’t affect the responsiveness of the main thread.

-To me, the most exciting prospect is that paint worklet allows to efficiently polyfill CSS features that a browser doesn’t have yet.
-One example would be polyfill [conic gradients](https://lab.iamvdo.me/houdini/conic-gradient) until they will land in Chrome natively.
-Another example: In a CSS meeting it was decided that you can now have multiple border colors.
+To me, the most exciting prospect is that paint worklet allows to efficient polyfilling of CSS features that a browser doesn’t have yet.
+One example would be polyfill [conic gradients](https://lab.iamvdo.me/houdini/conic-gradient) until they land in Chrome natively.
+Another example: in a CSS meeting it was decided that you can now have multiple border colors.
 While this meeting was still going on, my colleague Ian Kilpatrick [wrote a polyfill](https://twitter.com/malyw/status/934737334494429184) for this new CSS